How Not to Succeed

-* If you're in person, try to figure out as fast as possible whether the person you're talking to is worth talking to.
+* If you're in person, try to figure out as fast as you can whether the person you're talking to is worth talking to.
 If you decide they're not worth talking to, either turn around and leave immediately or start talking to someone else.
 If this happens online, stop replying to their messages or emails without ever giving a reason.

 * Ignore any suggestions anyone makes about any aspect of how you present yourself or your art.

 * And last but certainly not least, never do anything for anybody unless there's something in it for you.